Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Results

 To further test robustness, we estimate Equation~\ref{eq_event} of Solana's entropy as an event study which revealed results consistent with our difference-in-difference estimation.
-Our results, shown in Table~\ref{tb_hetzner_event}, demonstrate that the shutdown had a negative effect of 0.344 bits before the shock.
-All other metrics also show centralizing effects after the shutdown, with the number of nodes decreasing by around 338, the Gini coefficient increasing by 0.028, the Nakamoto coefficient decreasing by -7.919, and HHI increasing by 0.001.
-Then, the slope of the entropy after the shock is small but positive and significant at $0.008^{***}$ bits per day 60 days after the shock.
-By dividing the shock of 0.344 bits by the positive slope post-shock of 0.008 bits per day, we calculate that Solana took 43 days to fully recover from the shock.
+Our results, shown in Table~\ref{tb_hetzner_event}, indicate that the shutdown had a negative effect of 0.291 bits on entropy at the time of the shock.
+All other metrics also show centralizing effects after the shutdown, with the number of nodes decreasing by around 337, the Gini coefficient increasing by 0.016, the Nakamoto coefficient decreasing by 6.637, and HHI increasing by 0.001.
+Then, the change in slope ($\hat{\beta}_2 = 0.006^{***}$) indicates that entropy recovered at 0.006 bits per day beyond the negligible pre-shock trend ($\hat{\beta}_1 \approx 0$).
+Dividing the initial level shift ($\hat{\delta} = 0.291$ bits) by this recovery rate yields an estimated recovery time of approximately 49 days.
 These results are again consistent with our DiD estimation.

 The difference in the dynamics of China's ban and Hetzner's shutdown can be attributed to two key factors: the first in the nature of the shock and the second in the design of the blockchains.
 First, China's ban was a policy ban while Hetzner's shutdown was an infrastructure shutdown.
 Policy changes take time to comply with and enforce, especially for distributed networks such as Bitcoin.\footnote{We show more evidence of this rolling ban of Bitcoin miners in Sections~\ref{sec_appendix_multiperiod}, \ref{sec_appendix_hashrate}, and \ref{sec_appendix_decompose} of the Appendix.} In contrast, Hetzner themselves locked the servers that were validating for Solana.\footnote{ See tweets of Hetzner's notice by \href{https://twitter.com/foldfinance/status/1587934819245207553}{@foldfinance} and \href{https://twitter.com/solblaze_org/status/1587818136694591491}{@solblaze\_org}.
 Accessed August 23, 2023.} So the impact of an infrastructure shock may be more immediate, as we have seen in the data.
+The two shocks also differed in magnitude: Hetzner's shutdown affected approximately 20\% of Solana's staked validators, while China's ban displaced roughly 75\% of Bitcoin's hashrate.
+While this severity difference contributes to the difference in recovery timelines, it cannot account for the within-shock comparison: under the same China ban, Ethereum (with more flexible GPUs) experienced minimal decline while Bitcoin (with inflexible ASICs) suffered lasting decentralization loss.